 Federal practice work product, appeals, briefs, and writing for lawyers.

-Adam Wilson provides legal work product for lawyers — appeals, briefs, and motions — along with outside guidance and consulting for federal practice issues, particularly complex issues.
+Adam Wilson provides as-needed brief writing and legal work product for lawyers — appeals, briefs, and motions — along with outside guidance and consulting for federal practice issues, particularly complex issues.
 He practiced antitrust and appellate law at leading U.S. firms and clerked on the U.S. Court of Appeals for the Third Circuit.
 J.D., Stanford Law.
 He is based in Portland, Maine.

 firstname.lastname@example.org or (207) 699-9957.